 - (C) For purposes of calculating earned runs under Rule 9.16, the runner who begins an inning on second base pursuant to this rule shall be deemed to be a runner who has reached second base because of a fielding error, but no error shall be charged to the opposing team or to any player.
 For purposes of Rule 9.02, the Official Scorer shall keep records of the number of times each batter and runner is placed at second base in accordance with this rule. - (D) Starting in the tenth inning and until the game has ended, the plate umpire shall check the offensive team's line-up card to verify the proper runner starting at second base.
 If an improper runner is placed, the plate umpire shall inform the offensive manager immediately and have the proper runner placed at second base.
 If an improper runner is noticed by an umpire or either manager after play has commenced, he shall be replaced with the proper runner and all plays made will be legal, unless a batting out of order situation nullifies the advancement.
-There is no penalty for an improper runner before or after scoring. - (c) If a game is called, it is a regulation game: - (1) If five innings have been completed; - (2) If the home team has scored more runs in four or four and a fraction half-innings than the visiting team has scored in five completed half-innings; - (3) If the home team scores one or more runs in its half of the fifth inning to tie the score. - (d) If a regulation game is called with the score tied, it shall become a suspended game.
-See Rule 7.02. - (e) If a game is postponed or otherwise called before it has become a regulation game, the umpire-in-chief shall declare it "No
+There is no penalty for an improper runner before or after scoring. - (c) The umpire-in-chief or the Office of the Commissioner may postpone or call a game because of weather, field or ballpark conditions, malfunction of, or unintentional operator error in employing equipment (e.g., retractable roof, tarpaulin, etc.), air quality, a curfew, loss of electricity or lighting, local or national emergencies or disasters, government restrictions, darkness, the health and safety of fans, players, team or stadium employees, or any extraordinary circumstances that prevent the game from being played or continued safely. - (d) A called game shall be considered a regulation game, if: - (1) five innings have been completed; - (2) the home team has scored more runs in four or four and a fraction half-innings than the visiting team has scored in five completed half-innings;

-Rule 7.01(e) to 7.01(g)(3)
+Rule 7.01(d)(3) to 7.01(e)(3)